 I digress.
 Let’s jump into the recipe.

-- Crispy Rice Cereal: Basically any vegan crispy rice cereal should work.
+- Crispy Rice Cereal: This is the foundation of vegan rice crispy treats!
+Basically any vegan crispy rice cereal should work.
 Unfortunately Kelloggs’ Rice Krispies Cereal is NOT vegan, due to containing non organic cane sugar (in the US, non organic cane sugar is filtered using animal bone char unless otherwise indicated) and synthetic vitamin D3 (derived from lanolin/sheep’s wool).
 I recommend this vegan crisped rice cereal.
 There are also vegan brown rice based varieties you may want to try.

 - Vegan marshmallows: This recipe works with both Dandies vegan marshmallows and with Trader Joe’s vegan marshmallows.
 It doesn’t matter whether you use large or mini vegan marshmallows as long as they’re the soft kind, not like the ones in hot chocolate mixes.
 Mini ones will melt down a bit quicker, but the larger ones are easy enough to chop with your cooking spoon while they melt in the pot.

 - Vegan butter: Use any kind of vegan butter you’d like.
-If you want to try making these without vegan butter, I’d try it with a little full fat canned coconut milk or even aquafaba (the water from an unsalted can of chickpeas) to help condition the melted marshmallow--meaning help it form a cohesive sticky paste to mix in well with the crispy rice cereal.
+If you want to try making these without vegan butter, I’d try it with a little full fat canned coconut milk or other thick non-dairy milk to help condition the melted marshmallow--meaning help it form a cohesive sticky paste to mix in well with the crispy rice cereal.

 - Vanilla extract: Totally optional, but a splash of natural vanilla extract adds a bit more flavor to these vegan rice crispy treats.